 For a litmus test of how well—or not—data modules performs against FM, we took our intensive Framework Modeler Best Practices training class and attempted to recreate the exercises using data modules.
 Because this class produces a “production ready” set of packages from the IBM GO Sales dataset, it provided a good testing environment.
 In the end, we were able to complete about 75% of the class demos as a data module.
 The resulting module was usable for dashboarding and reporting, but not quite as robust or simple to maintain and modify later as the packages created from Framework Manager.

 Farewell…eventually…to Framework Manager

 Regardless of how much Framework Manager may feel like an old friend and trusted companion, data modules is here to stay.
 It is anticipated that, one way or another, IBM will address many of the current missing features in future releases.
 Remember, IBM is putting solid development effort into this tool and wants it to be your go-to modeling environment.

 While we can’t say for certain that you could switch all of your modeling over tomorrow, we would recommend you give data modules a try the next time you need to create a package for your groups.
 The flexibility and ease of use may change your mind about the whole modeling experience.

-Don’t miss our live webinar on June 25, 11am PT/ 2pm ET.
-We’ll be doing a live demo and comprehensive comparison between Framework Manager and data modules.
-It’s your chance to ask us questions and see for yourself where data modules outshines Framework Manager and where FM remains the better tool.
-Register now!
+See our demo and comprehensive comparison between Framework Manager and data modules.
+It’s your chance to see for yourself where data modules outshine Framework Manager and where FM remains the better tool.

-And, our three-day Framework Manager Metadata Modeling Best Practices course is still a fan favorite.
+And, our three-day Framework Manager Metadata Modeling Best Practices course is a fan favorite.